profects/gormetrics/README.md

 # gormetrics

-A plugin for gorm providing metrics using Prometheus.
+A plugin for GORM providing metrics using Prometheus.

 Warning: this plugin is still in an early stage of development.
 APIs may change.